Hungary court strikes down Orban over EU asylum ruling | DW | 10.12.2021

 The challenge to the EU court's ruling was made by Hungarian Justice Minister Judit Varga.

-Varga argues that implementing the ruling by the European Court of Justice would result in many migrants staying in Hungary permanently.
+Varga argued that implementing the ruling by the European court would result in many migrants staying permanently in Hungary.

 Hungarian Prime Minister Viktor Orban has been one of the most strident opponents of mass immigration to Europe from the Middle East and Asia.